exam-mov24/ansible_exam/README.md

 The template kickstarts a virtuall machine with wanted OS, user name, ssh-key and so on. so these machine are empty but has all the needed credentials added.
 Easy and fast to get up and running for work tasks.

-Ansible in writen in python codes.
+Ansible is writen in python codes.
 But for setting up playbook and etc (will be seen later in the README ) YAML code is used. templates and variables are connected/written in jinja2. when ansible talks to a host/module it uses JSON.but that ansible handles all itself.
 Powershell is also used when it comes to windows system